desinghpaal/Sentiment-Analysis/README.md

 # Rule based Sentiment-Analysis
-A simple and minimal code that defines the tweets from Twitter as poitive or negative emotion using python library 'TextBlob' API is called and used using the tweepy library
+A simple and minimal code that defines the tweets from Twitter as positive or negative emotion using python library 'TextBlob'
+API is called and used using the tweepy library

 NOTE: